-All of the jackets we’ve selected will see you through the winter and keep you warm and dry in all but the heaviest of downpours - barring of course the water that creeps in from the waist, collar and cuffs.
+All of the jackets we’ve selected will see you through fall and winter, and keep you warm and dry in all but the heaviest of downpours – barring of course the water that creeps in from the waist, collar and cuffs.

 The pick of the bunch is the Endura Hummvee, which offers good waterproofing, sealed seams and a hood in both a men's and women’s version and a selection of colors.
 It’s great value for money and that, combined with its performance, puts it top of our list.

 And while we’ve listed the RRP for these jackets, it’s worth knowing that most of the jackets are on sale and therefore bargains can be had!

 Read on for our full list of the best budget waterproof MTB jackets, skip ahead to how to choose the best waterproof MTB jacket for you or check out our guide to the best MTB jackets if you're looking for something a little more premium.